TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-04-17 - Increases China Emperor speed by 25%, upgraded speed by 16% <a name='link__20230417__1854_emperor_speed'></a>
 **Changes**

-- **TWEAK**: Increases China Emperor
-  - speed from 20 to 25
+- **TWEAK**: The China Emperor's speed is increased from 20 to 25
-  - acceleration from 15 to 20
+- **TWEAK**: The China Emperor's acceleration is increased from 15 to 20
-  - turn rate from 60 to 70
+- **TWEAK**: The China Emperor's turn rate is increased from 60 to 70
-  - upgraded speed from 30 to 35
+- **TWEAK**: The China Emperor's upgraded speed is increased from 30 to 35
-  - upgraded turn rate from 60 to 70
+- **TWEAK**: The China Emperor's upgraded turn rate is increased from 60 to 70

 **Links**